Analyses of TP and CGA compositions

 Validation of differential gene and miRNA expression

 qRT-PCR analysis was carried out to validate the expression patterns of genes and miRNAs obtained from the RNA and small RNA sequencing.
-The expression of enzyme encoding-genes (HCT, CCoAOMT, CCR ) in the CGA biosynthetic pathway, two synonymous G6PD genes (itb03g00300, itb02g05910) in the pentose pathway and one phenylalanine biosynthesis-related gene DHQ/SDH were validated via qRT-PCR (Fig. 9; Additional file 11: Table S11), and the results were consistent with that of the mRNA sequencing, except the deviations of CCR in FS2 vs. FS1 and ES2 vs. ES1.
-As thirty genes were investigated in qRT-PCR experiments (data not shown), CCR was the only one with deviations and also the results turned out the same after the qRT-PCRs of CCR were repeated three times, so it was considered to be downregulated in this study.
-In addition, six miRNAs, namely, Nov-m2294-5p, Nov-m3917-3p, Nov-m4613-3p, sly-miR168a-5p, stu-miR156e and tcc-miR530a were validated by qRT-PCR as well (Fig. 9; Additional file 11: Table S11).
-Similar expression trends (upregulated or downregulated) were observed between the qRT-PCR analysis and the sRNA sequencing results.
+The expression of enzyme encoding-genes (HCT, CCoAOMT, CCR ) in the CGA biosynthetic pathway, two synonymous G6PD genes (itb03g00300, itb02g05910) in the pentose pathway and one phenylalanine biosynthesis-related gene DHQ/SDH were validated via qRT-PCR (Fig. 10; Additional file 12: Table S12), the qRT-PCR results were consistant with the mRNA sequencing reults, except the CCR in FS2 vs. FS1 was not so significant as sequencing result.
+In addition, six miRNAs, namely, Nov-m2294-5p, Nov-m3917-3p, Nov-m4613-3p, sly-miR168a-5p, stu-miR156e and tcc-miR530a were validated by qRT-PCR as well (Fig. 10; Additional file 12: Table S12).
+Similar expression trends (upregulated or downregulated) were observed between the qRT-PCR analysis and the and sRNA sequencing results.